ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

     2. Ensure that all the extended networks are removed.
     3. Ensure that all the interconnect components with paired cloud sites are removed.

    You must complete all the previous steps before you proceed to the next step.
-Otherwise, the license for the on-premises HCX instance is canceled.
-If the license is canceled, migrations can't be performed and errors might occur for HCX components.
+Otherwise, the activation key for the on-premises HCX instance is canceled.
+If the activation key is canceled, migrations can't be performed and errors might occur for HCX components.
    {:important}
 2. In the {{site.data.keyword.vmwaresolutions_short}} console, delete the on-premises HCX instance that was ordered to obtain the activation key for the on-premises HCX Manager.
 Ensure that the deleted instance is no longer available in the console before you proceed to the next step.